Midland Railway 1000 Class: Preservation

 No. 1000 was set aside for preservation after withdrawal in 1951 and restored in 1959 close to its 1914 condition, painted in Midland maroon livery, running enthusiasts' specials until placed in the temporary Clapham Transport museum.
 Though steamed since preservation, it is currently a static exhibit at the Barrow Hill Engine Shed at Derbyshire, having been lent by the National Railway Museum in York.

+No. 1000 was one of the steam locomotives chosen to be displayed at The Greatest Gathering which took place from Friday 1 to Sunday 3 August 2025.
+The locomotive arrived at Derby Litchurch Lane Works in May and remained there until mid August following the event.